Definition and Examples of Payroll Taxes

 This payroll tax is levied at 12.4% (split evenly between employer and employee).
 Of this 12.4%, 10.6% goes to an OASI fund for retirement benefits and survivors, and the other 1.8% goes to disability insurance.

-The Social Security tax is payable only on annual earnings up to $142,800 in 2021.
-Income above $142,800 isn’t subject to the Social Security tax—but only for the remainder of the year.
-Your earnings reset to zero on Jan.
-1 of the next year.
+The Social Security tax is payable only on annual earnings up to $142,800 in 2021 ($147,000 in 2022).
+Income over $142,800 (in 2021) isn’t subject to the Social Security tax—but only for the remainder of the year.
+You pay this tax on earnings up to this amount, with the earnings counter resetting on January 1 of the next year.

-Sometimes called “HI” or “MEDFICA,” this payroll tax contributes to Part A Medicare benefits for senior taxpayers and those with certain illnesses or impairments.
+Medicare taxes fund the nation’s hospital insurance (HI) program.
+This payroll tax pays for hospital stays, some home health care, and hospice care for qualifying individuals.
+Also known as “MEDFICA,” Medicare payroll tax contributes to Part A Medicare benefits for senior taxpayers and those with certain illnesses or impairments.
 Other parts of Medicare aren’t covered.
 The tax is 2.9%: The employee and employer pay 1.45% each.
-This tax was capped at a certain amount of annual earnings, but the cap was eliminated from the federal code in 1994.
+This tax was capped at a certain amount of annual earnings, but it was eliminated from the federal code in 1994.

 Social Security and Medicare tax rates are the same for self-employed taxpayers.
 The only difference is that they have to pay the total percentage, not just half.